mvw/hackerrank/Functional Programming/Functional Structures/John and Fences/README.md

 So we could divide the problem into smaller instances, over the three parts, find the maximum for each part and use these to find the maximum over all bars (conquer step).

 Of course we do this recursively.
-This results in O(N log N) many steps.
+This results in O(N log N) many steps, around 10^6, which was fast enough.